 As a parent/guardian, you may want to see what your child is working on at school.
-On the Dashboard section from the menu on the left, you can explore:
+From the menu on the left, you can explore 3 different options:

 Note: Projects that have been assigned are sized proportionally, depending on the start and end dates of the projects.
 For example, a longer project will take up more space than a shorter project.
 Projects that are unassigned, as well as all focus areas, are spaced equally and are presented at the same width.

 In the Progress section, you can view everything your child recently worked on, a summary of his/her goals for each week, and a space to view notes from teachers and mentors.

 You can also view your child’s grades in each of their classes based on their current pace.
 Keep in mind that these grades are not final until the school year ends and may change whenever students complete projects or pass content assessments.
 By clicking into each course, you will receive a detailed grade summary.